DrewThomasCorps/ais_project/README.md

 #### Display
 - Regular interval queries for updating vessel positions
 - Dynamic rendering of ports and port names based on background tile
-- Dynamic rendering of last vessel location based on background tile
+- Dynamic rendering of most recent vessel location based on background tile
 - Dynamic rendering of vessels based on search parameters
 - Collapsible search menu
 - Toggle buttons for zooming in/out and opening/closing search menu
+- Animated vessel when target of a search

 #### Zoom
 - Zoom in/out views of map